StarlingUAS/ProjectStarling/deployment/README.md

 Consider running the above using screen or somehow in the background just in case your ssh connection is unstable or you want to close it.

 ### Post actions

+If you want to stop kubernetes completely, the internet install script comes with two options which are on the PATH and can be run in the terminal.
+1. `k3s-killall.sh` will stop all k3s nodes and the systemd
+2. `k3s-uninstall.sh` will delete everything k3s and remove the systemd

 #### Dashboard
 [See the k3s docs for info on how to run](https://rancher.com/docs/k3s/latest/en/installation/kube-dashboard/)

+Are started automatically in the `./run_k3s.sh` script.
 ## Running the test cases

 Go to [testing directory for more info](testing/README.md)